4 Nov 2022

 If you take photos of public figures, you are the copyright owner of the photo.
 However, you can only use the photos of public figures or celebrities for non-commercial purposes.
 Privacy or right of publicity laws may prevent the commercial use of the person’s names, image or likeness without their consent.

 To use the image of a public figure for promotion, not only would you need to get consent to use as a derivative work from the photographer, but also permission from the public figure.
-The easiest way to do so is to buy the right to use such photo from a photo library like Stockphoto.
+The easiest way to do so is to buy the right to use such a photo from a photo library like Stockphoto.

 A performance and display of copyright work may become an infringement if it is public.
-It is okay to perform in private to a circle of friends, family, and social acquaintance.
+It is okay to perform in private to a circle of friends, family, and social acquaintances.
 It would only constitute a public performance or display if it is offered to a substantial number of people beyond the above.

 As discussed above, the owner of the original work may be different from the owner of the copyright.
 If a museum purchased a painting without the copyright, can the painting be displayed in public?
 There is an exception to allow the owner of the original work or a lawfully made copy of the work (e.g. book, photograph, painting, poster or print), to display the work where it is physically located.
-So an art gallery can display an art in public, and a library can recommend books on its display shelf.
+So an art gallery can display art publicly, and a library can recommend books on its display shelf.

-Fair Use is a limited right to use a copyrighted work without permission from the copyright owner under specific purposes.
+Fair Use is a limited right to use a copyrighted work without permission from the copyright owner for specific purposes.
 For example, education, news reporting, research, commentary or criticism.
 The use of the work would otherwise constitute infringement and be converted to lawful use, often for the growth of knowledge or advancement of social objectives.

-Fair use does not mean the unlimited use of the copyrighted work even if it is for social purposes, there are four balancing factors that fair use is based on:
+Fair use does not mean the unlimited use of the copyrighted work, even if it is for social purposes.
+There are four balancing factors that fair use is based on:

 This notion of transformative change is increasingly important with the rise of the internet.
 With posting and sharing social media, cutting and pasting online photos and images, online blogs and commentaries etc., one could lean toward transformative use even if the use of online media is for commercial purposes.

 One will also need to examine the nature, characteristics and qualities of the copyrighted work to see if it is more worthy of protection than others.
-For example, it is generally held that “fair use” does not apply since copyright owner should be able to decide on whether, when and how to publish the work.
+For example, it is generally held that “fair use” does not apply since the copyright owners should be able to decide on whether, when and how to publish the work.